Call for Speakers

 Dominik Szcześniak

-• Quick wins to optimize your PBI semantic model
+• Quick ways to optimize your PBI semantic model

-• Tabular Toolbox to improve your PBI solutions
+• Tabular model handy Toolbox to improve your PBI solutions

 • Log Analytics w akcji: Monitorowanie Power BI bez tajemnic